hanzheng98/cnine/python/docs/source/intro.rst

 `cnine` is a lightweight C++ tensor library with a CUDA backend and optional Python interface.
 `cnine` is designed to expose GP-GPU functionality to the C++ or Python programmer.

-`cnine` is written by Risi Kondor at the University of Chicago and is released under the `Mozilla public license v.2.0 <https://www.mozilla.org/en-US/MPL/2.0/>`_.
+`cnine` was developed by Risi Kondor at the University of Chicago and is released under the `Mozilla public license v.2.0 <https://www.mozilla.org/en-US/MPL/2.0/>`_.

 This document provides documentation for cnine's Python interface.
 Not all features in the C++ library